 Students can also do this on their own in breakout rooms with regular paper.

 Teaching online can be frustrating, but it doesn’t have to be time-consuming or boring!
-I hope you enjoy this lesson with your class and please leave me a comment if you found it helpful.
+I hope you enjoy this lesson with your class.
 Happy teaching!

 Try a free lesson for teaching -ed pronunciation to beginners.